Check out the second and third parts of this series–Part 2: Learning Board and Part 3: Letter Activities.

 These are the basics that I made first, although I still have plenty of unused cards to use for future events as well.
 I also occasionally make temporary tags to slip into the pockets.

 For example, we got new sod laid down earlier this spring and my overexcited boys asked me every single day if it had grown enough now to run and play on (I can’t blame them; I was excited about it too).
-So instead of battling back their daily questions, I made a little tag out of green construction paper, wrote a big G on it (for “grass,” get it?) and put it in the day two-weeks out from the installation.
+So instead of battling back their daily questions, I cut out a little slip of green construction paper, wrote a big G on it (for “grass,” get it?) and put it in the day two-weeks out from the installation.
 Then every morning during our calendar time they could clearly see when “Grass Day,” was, as we called it, and how soon it would be here.

 Finally, I made the three most important tags of all: Movie Tags.